KronicDeth/intellij-elixir/README.md

 8. (Optionally) click the `...` button on the "Environment variables" line to add environment variables.
 9. Click "OK" to save the Run Configuration and close the dialog

-Wih the Run Configuration defined, you can either Run or Debug `iex -S mix`
+With the Run Configuration defined, you can either Run or Debug `iex -S mix`

 ##### Running